dosbor3/professional-README-generator/README.md

-#  Swifty Professional-README.md Generator
+#  Swift Professional-README.md Generator
-A command-line application that ynamically generates a professional REDME.md file from a user's input using the Inquirer package.
+A command-line application that dynamically generates a professional REDME.md file from a user's input using the Inquirer package.

 To invoke the application, the following command is necessary:

 *  node index.js

-The user will than be given the commmand-line application that accepts userin input.
-Whtn the user is prompted for inrmation about an application repositiory, then a high-quality, professional README.md is generated with the following sections:
+The user will then be given the command-line application that accepts user input.
+When the user is prompted for information about an application repository, then a high-quality, professional README.md is generated with the following sections:

 *  Project Title
 *  Description